Psargar616/interior-consultant/README.md

 ![screenshot](screenshots/solution-screenshot.png)

-I had lot of fun creating this visually asthetic and responsive webpage for an Interior Consultant website using HTML, CSS and JS.
-Also lernt how to add hamburger menu to webpage.
+I had lot of fun creating this visually aesthetic and responsive webpage for an Interior Consultant website using HTML, CSS and JS.
+Also learnt how to add hamburger menu to webpage.

 ### Built With